 This way of thinking isn’t born overnight.
-It’s taught and it’s engrained by what’s happened in the past.
+It’s taught and it’s ingrained into people’s minds by what’s happened in the past.

-In Barcelona, my favorite city in Europe (and that’s extremely biased as I got to call it home for a year), I soon learned that there were certain streets I just couldn’t walk down at a certain hour, even as “early” as 8PM.
+In Barcelona, for example, I quickly learned that there were certain streets I just couldn’t walk down at a certain hour, even as “early” as 8PM.

 One time I was with my German friend leaving a restaurant, and he was walking me back to the train station on the famous La Rambla street, and one by one we’re met with these strange looks that I can’t quite describe.
 It was a mix between a look of congratulations to my friend and a look of dirtiness to me.

-We pass police officers who mutter something along the lines of “good job” in Catalan, while looking towards my German friend, and seemingly scaling me up and down as if imagining what Nicki Minaj moves I had in my repertoire.
+We passed police officers who muttered something along the lines of “good job” in Catalan, while looking towards my German friend, and seemingly scaling me up and down as if imagining what Nicki Minaj moves I had in my repertoire *eye roll*.

-My friend and I look at each other, mutually sensing the discomfort of the situation, but still wondering why we were attracting such strange expressions.
+My friend and I looked at each other, mutually sensing the discomfort of the situation, but still in the dark about why we were attracting such strange expressions.

-I start becoming self-conscious and more observant of everyone around us, wondering why we were getting so much attention.
+I started becoming self-conscious but more observant of everyone around us, wondering why we were getting so much attention.

-She stares me up and down, then looks at my German friend, eyeballs his crotch area, then looks at me again and mutters something to her friend nearby.
+She stared me up and down, then looked at my German friend, eyeballed his crotch area, then looked at me again and muttered something to her friend nearby.

-It’s now clear they were prostitutes, and they’ve mistaken me as their “competition” and crossing into their territory.
+It’s now clear they were prostitutes, and they had mistaken me as their “competition” and crossing into their territory.

-By now, we’ve made our way off the main strip of La Rambla, and off to the smaller sidewalk, because the attention became too much.
+We made our way off the main strip of La Rambla, and off to the smaller sidewalk, because it just became too uncomfortable.

-Every 100 feet or so, there’s a new African woman.
+Every 100 feet or so, there was a new African woman.

 Claiming her spot/corner.

-Giving me the same “jealous” glare as if they’re mad I had found a “customer” for the night, while they were still out there harassing every man that passed them by.
+And giving me the same “jealous” glare as if they were mad I had found a “customer” for the night, while they were still out there harassing men that passed them by.

-The worst part is, they did look like me.
+The worst part was, they did look like me.
 And I looked like them.

-You see, most African prostitutes in Europe don’t exactly dress like prostitutes do.
-They wear coats, scarves, sweaters, and jeans.
+You see, most African prostitutes wear coats, scarves, sweaters, and jeans.
 Just like me.
 Therefore, making us almost indistinguishable.